Immutablemike/gittalker/README.md

 ### 🛡️ **Built for Teams**
 - **Multi-Client Support** - Different personalities for different clients
 - **Brand Customization** - Your agent, your name, your style
 - **Scope Control** - Define exactly what information is shared
 - **Security-First** - Environment variables for all sensitive data
+- **Production Ready** - Built with FastAPI, async/await, and proper error handling
+- **Brand Customization** - Your agent, your name, your style
+- **Scope Control** - Define exactly what information is shared
+- **Security-First** - Environment variables for all sensitive data